Skip to main content

 judge → 9 pass, 5 rejected (model: small)

-The judge threshold is not global — it's per action type.
-Soft, reversible actions clear at a lower score; expensive, sticky ones (price moves) require a higher score and Tier A cost confidence.
+The gates are not global — they're per action type.
+Soft, reversible actions clear on evidence alone; the one price action, discount_test, additionally requires Tier A cost confidence and a margin floor.
 Rejected candidates are still logged, with the gate that blocked them.

 // developer docs